Luca-AC1/Credit-Default-Rate-Project/README.md

 - Class imbalance has a real impact on the model.
 The standard logistic regression model only catches 8% of defaulters compared to the balanced model catching 64%.
 However, precision decreases and the AUC score is nearly identical.
 This demonstrates the importance of comparing and balancing both metrics depending on the needs of the model.
 - Regularisation isn't necessary.
 Both L1 and L2 regularisation made no real difference to the model.
 This is reflected in the optimised L1 regularisation, where C = 1291 was found to be optimal.
 This is almost no regularisation.
 - The model is temporally stable, only seeing a small drop off in performance when a temporal split is introduced.

+---

+**Limitations**

+- Probability calibration: Applying Platt scaling to the optimised XGBoost model would make it better calibrated and thus more useful for real decision making.
+- Threshold optimisation: A base threshold of 0.5 was used, although this may not be optimal.
+Can also be adjusted based on risk appetite.
+- Stability test: There was a train/test split of 35/65 compared to the standard 80/20.
+This means the temporal model was trained on less (~50%) data than the randomly split models so this cannot be ruled out as being the reason for the slight decrease in performance until a similar split is applied.
+- Features: `sub_grade` and `int_rate` are partially derived from LendingClub's risk assessment and thus a proxy for the default risk which this model is trying to estimate.
+This is different to leakage but it means the model's predictive power partly reflects the judgement of LendingClub instead of entirely on independent signals taken from borrower characteristics.
+Thus, the AUC likely overstates the predictive ability of the model.
+In a real PD model, default risk would be derived entirely from borrower characteristics instead of another institution's ratings.